 - As an interactive computer activity utilizing the Internet and multimedia, divide students into teams of 2 to 4 students.
-Direct each team to use the Archival Research Catalog (ARC) database to search the photographs of Lewis Hine.
+Direct each team to use the Online Catalog (OPA) database to search the photographs of Lewis Hine.
 They only need to use the keyword "Lewis Hine."
 Challenge the students on each team to identify 10 photographs that they feel best tell the story of child labor during the early 1900s.
 Teams should download their chosen photographs and create multimedia presentations for the class explaining and defending their choices.
 Explain that the evaluation will be based on their use of the Internet, incorporation of multimedia, and understanding of child labor issues at the turn of the century.

 The phographs included in this project are from Record Group 102, Records of the Department of Commerce and Labor, Children's Bureau.
-They are available online through the Archival Research Catalog (ARC) identifiers:
+They are available online through the Online Catalog (OPA) National Archives Identifiers:

 Each is accompanied by a significant caption written by Lewis Hine.

 The National Archives Catalog replaces its prototypes, the Archival Research Catalog (ARC) and NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.